Agent-Based Optimal Control for Image Processing: Total variation minimisation

 \section{Total variation minimisation}

 Based on the previous tests, we introduce a different cost functional, with the aim of preserving sharp edges and mitigating the diffusion effect.
-To this end, we consider the functional from the Rudin--Osher--Fatemi (ROF) model \cite{ROF_1992}, given by
+To this end, we consider a fully discrete version of the functional from the Rudin--Osher--Fatemi (ROF) model~\cite{ROF_1992}